peterhartree/notes/src/people/julia-galef.md

 *  [Episode 252: Understanding moral disagreements (Jonathan Haidt)](http://rationallyspeakingpodcast.org/show/episode-252-understanding-moral-disagreements-jonathan-haidt.html)
 * [RS135 - Robin Hanson on: “Most human behavior is signaling”](http://rationallyspeakingpodcast.org/show/rs135-robin-hanson-on-most-human-behavior-is-signaling.html)

-Like [Tyler Cowen](/people/tyler-cowen.md), she’s good at helping us learn to think better.
+Like [Tyler Cowen](/people/tyler-cowen.md), she’s good at helping us learn to think.
 Her style is quite different from his, though—I hope to write more about this soon.

-She has a book due out soon, which will promote some of the best norms associated with the rationality community.
+She has a book due out soon, which will promote some of the norms associated with the rationality community.
 Her [talk](https://www.youtube.com/watch?v=yfRC8ZgBXZw) at The Long Now Foundation is a good preview.

 <!-- #web/people -->